delphix/virtualization-sdk/docs/Building_Your_First_Plugin/Initial_Setup.md

 Before we begin to start writing plugin code, we will need to do some setup work.
 We will be using the `dvp` tool, which is described in the [Getting Started](/Getting_Started) section.

 The quoted examples in this section assume you're working on a Unix-like system.
-(TODO: what development environments do we support?
-Should we call out Windows as special?)

 ## Sanity check

-First a reminder that it's highly recommended that you develop your plugin in a "virtual environment."
+First a reminder that it's highly recommended that you develop your plugin in a [virtual environment](https://virtualenv.pypa.io/en/latest/).

-(TODO: Link to best practices and/or glossary).

 Next, make sure you have a Delphix Engine ready to use, as described in the [Prerequisites](Overview/#prerequisites) section on the previous page.